How To Spring Clean Your Retail Store With This Checklist

 Most of us put up with a lot of disorganization and unclean stores and records.

 My first job was as a janitor in a dry-cleaning store.
-One rainy Thursday, I cleaned up the break room like usual and returned to get something when I heard a stern older woman's voice behind me say, "So you're the one."
+One rainy Thursday, I cleaned the break room like usual and returned to get something when I heard a stern older woman's voice behind me say, "So you're the one."

 It was the boss's mom.
 She was tall and tough as nails.
 Her hair was long and grey; her voice and energy in the dimly lit room were overwhelming to a 16-year-old kid.